-13 CODE OF CONDUCT AND DISPENSATIONS
+13. CODE OF CONDUCT AND DISPENSATIONS

-See also standing order 3(s). a Councillors and non-councillors with voting rights shall observe the code of conduct adopted by the Council. b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form.

-- c Dispensation requests shall be in writing and submitted to the standards committee of Powys County Council as soon as possible before the meeting that the dispensation is required for. - d IN LINE WITH PARAGRAPH 17 OF THE MEMBERS CODE OF CONDUCT THE COMMUNITY COUNCIL PASSED A RESOLUTION ON 10/3/09 SETTING OUT THE RULES ABOUT GIFTS AND HOSPITALITY. - i.
-ANY GIFT OR HOSPITALITY RECEIVED IN AN OFFICIAL CAPACITY, WHICH EXCEEDS THE VALUE OF £25 MUST BE NOTIFIED IN WRITING WITHIN 28 DAYS OF RECEIPT TO THE CLERK WHO IS ALSO THE MONITORING OFFICER. ii.
-DISCLOSURE AND WRITTEN NOTIFICATION MUST ALSO TAKE PLACE WHEN THE GIFT OR HOSPITALITY HAS BEEN DECLINED.
+See also standing order 3(s).

+- a Councillors and non-councillors with voting rights shall observe the code of conduct adopted by the Council. - b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form. - c Dispensation requests shall be in writing and submitted to the standards committee of Powys County Council as soon as possible before the meeting that the dispensation is required for. - d In line with paragraph 17 of the Members Code of Conduct, Llangors Community Council passed a resolution on 10/03/2009 setting out the rules regarding gifts and hospitality.
+This relates to: - i.
+Any gift or hospitality received in an official capacity, which exceeds the value of £25 must be notified in writing within 28 days of receipt to the clerk who acts as the Monitoring Officer;

+ii.
+Disclosure and written notification must also take place when the gift or hospitality has been declined.